jywang919/iem1/README.md

-# Sample project demonstrate Struts 1
+# Sample project demonstrates Struts 1

 - Clone the project into your eclipse workspace